vantureclub/.github/profile/README.md

-# Emotion Miami
+# Vanture Club

-Welcome to **Emotion Miami** - an innovative project designed to transport users back to the vibrant and iconic 1980s Miami!
+Welcome to **Vanture Club** - an innovative project designed to transport users back to the vibrant and iconic 1980s Miami!

 ## Project Overview